Parcoursup

 Parcoursup used to replace a previous Web platform (APB Admission Post-Bac, launched in 2009), which substituted itself to the old system of random drawing between students to implement an examination of each student file.
 However, Parcoursup has suffered criticism.
 It is being blamed for creating anxiety among students, and being opaque because each university uses its own criteria to decide which students will be admitted.
 It has also been blamed for the amount of work it generates within universities.
 Indeed, Parcoursup allows students to make from 1 to 10 wishes with as many as 20 subwishes for each of them.
 Hence, undergraduate programs receive far more applications than they used to and some universities can have to consider more than 100,000 student files.
 This has led to tensions within French universities and contributed to a controversy between left- and right-wing parties.
-In April 2024, the high administrative court examines two texts, a decree and an order, which modify the terms of application on the platform and a certain number of quotas for non-European students.
-Measures deemed discriminatory and xenophobic by student organizations.
+In April 2024, the high administrative court examines two texts, a decree and an order, which modify the terms of application on the platform and a certain number of quotas for non-European students; these measures have been deemed discriminatory and xenophobic by student organizations.